RISK, FORMS AND LIABILITY

 A discussion on our risk process and the documents and policies that back us up.

-We provide a huge array of activities for kids and adults alike, but the one that most often raises concern for parents and individuals, is climbing.
-We have already spoken to certifications in the History and Certifications section so here we will talk about some of the things we keep in mind in the field and the mitigation techniques we have in place.
+We provide a wide array of activities for kids and adults alike, but the one that most often raises concern for parents and individuals, is climbing.
+We have already spoken to certifications in the History and Certifications section, so here we will talk about some of the things we keep in mind in the field and the mitigation techniques we have in place.

-Site selection and supervision are backed up by industry standard equipment that we provide for all registrants.
+Site selection and supervision are backed up by industry standard equipment that we provide for all registrants if they cannot provide it themselves.
 Participants may provide their own personal gear as long as it has been inspected by a hired guide.
-If you don't have personal gear don't worry, we have you covered.
-Dirtbag Corp is stocked with plenty of rental equipment.
+Dirtbag Climbing Corp is stocked with plenty of rental equipment.

 On top of the in field risk management, we have two insurance policies that encompass the entire range of our activities.
 Dirtbag Climbing Corp is covered for outdoor climbing and other guiding activities through the ACMG Liability Insurance Program offered to certified members in good standing.
-The company is also covered through a private insurer for all summer camp related activities including the use of various sites, all games, bushcraft skills and other activities offered, as well as the indoor climbing gym operations.
+The company is also covered through a private, local, insurer for all summer camp and climbing gym related activities including but not limited to: the use of various sites, all games, bushcraft skills and other activities offered, as well as the indoor climbing gym operations, programs and events.

 Below are previews of the documents we require from participants prior to each activity: